 - Form 600-T must also be filed with the Georgia Department of Revenue four and a half months after the end of the fiscal year.
 This filing is only required if the organization has income that is unrelated to its exempt purposes.

 If you need help with how to incorporate a church in Georgia, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.